CSC207-2024/safeTO/database/README.md

 - The API restricts access to certain key names (e.g., `_logs`) to prevent unauthorized modifications.
 - Make sure to always handle responses according to the HTTP status codes indicated in each section.

+Feel free to reach out with any questions or for further assistance!